danielkinguk/sarah/RISE/motivation.md

 Despite this plurality of communication scenarios, IP-based addressing and network layer routing have remained focused on identifying locations of communication and determining paths between those locations.
 This has previously depended on higher-layer capabilities (e.g., for name-to-location resolution) to support those comprehensive communication scenarios, but that approach introduces latency and dependencies (e.g., changing locator assignments may depend on the capabilities of the upper-layer capability that are outside the core addressing and routing system).
 Furthermore, multi-layer lookups and interactions may impact the efficacy of communication scenarios, particularly those that employ different routing and addressing approaches beyond just locators.

 Semantic routing proposes to place the support for advanced routing and location functions directly at the packet routing layer, such as through extensions to the identification properties of addresses (what is being identified beyond just network locations) or through performing routing functions on an extended set of inputs (for example, other fields carried in packet headers).
 Such an approach would preserve the Internet architecture as it is today while enabling additional routing function.
-The addition of meaning to IP addresses is known as “semantic addressing”.
-The performance of routing functions based on semantic addresses and other properties of packets is called “semantic routing”.
+The performance of routing functions based on addresses with enhanced semantics and other properties of packets is called “semantic routing”.

 As with all advances in Internet protocols, semantic routing may be considered for Internet-wide deployment or may be restricted (possibly only initially) to well-defined and contained networks referred to as “limited domains” (see RFC 8799).
-A semantic address may be opaque within the network (in other words, the additional information it carries is not known by the routers), or may be transparent (so that routers are able, or expected, to act on the information carried in the address).
+Semantic enhancements may be opaque within the network (in other words, the additional information it carries is not known by the routers), or may be transparent (so that routers are able, or expected, to act on the information carried in the address).
 Semantic routing may select paths in one domain that are not consistent with the paths selected in other domains.
 In any case, a concern and consideration must be coexistence with, and backward compatibility to, existing routing and addressing schemes that are widely deployed.

 A strategic objective of proposed semantic routing and its associated semantic enhancements is to enable Service Providers to modify the default forwarding behaviour to be based on other information present in the packet and policy configured or dynamically programmed into the routers and devices.
 This is aimed to cause new and alternative path processing by routers, including:

 * Determinism of quality of delivery in terms of throughput, latency, jitter, drop precedence.
 * Determinism of resilience in terms of survival of network failures and delivery degradation.
 * Determinism of routing performance in terms of the volume of data that has to be exchanged both to establish and to maintain the routing tables.
 * Deployability in terms of configuration, training, development of new hardware/software, and interaction with pre-existing network technologies and uses.